 I will raise my voice and will not stop imploring him

-“Out of obedience I am obliged to manifest to you what happened to me on the evening of the 5th of this month of August 1918 [Vigil of the Feast of the Transfiguration of Jesus] and all day on the 6th [Feast of the Transfiguration].
+“Out of obedience I am obliged to manifest to you [obviously, his religious superior] what happened to me on the evening of the 5th of this month of August 1918 [Vigil of the Feast of the Transfiguration of Jesus] and all day on the 6th [Feast of the Transfiguration].

 “I am quite unable to convey to you what occurred during this period of utter torment.
-While I was hearing the boys’ confessions on the evening of the 5th [making them saints!], I was suddenly terrorized by the sight of a celestial person [an angel, a cherub] who presented himself to my mind’s eye [So, not an apparition, but entirely spiritual.
-People think angels are all fluffy chiffon pastels and cutesy cutesy.
+While I was hearing the boys’ confessions on the evening of the 5th [making them saints!], I was suddenly terrorized by the sight of a celestial person [an angel] who presented himself to my mind’s eye [So, not an apparition, but entirely spiritual.
+People think angels are all fluffy chiffon pastels and cute.
 Pio speaks of torment and terror, and this angel is from heaven!].
 He had in his hand a sort of weapon[“weapon”] like a very long sharp-pointed steel blade which seemed to emit fire.
 [This is the sword mentioned in Genesis 3:24.
-It is the sword which “turns into its contrary by way of the fiery grace of enmity against Satan and by way of friendship with God whatever is presented to it.”
-This is the sword with which the Carmelites depict Elijah.
-This is the sword of Saint Michael.
-This is the sword of Saint Teresa of Avila…] At the very instant that I saw all this, I saw that person hurl the weapon into my soul with all his might.
-[Seeing that a cherub could crush the entire universe if given permission from the Most High, this is saying really a lot…] I cried out with difficulty and felt I was dying.
+My academic, pedantic translation of this three-fold double-reverse verb is this in context: it is the sword which “turns-into-its-contrary-by-way-of-the-fiery-grace-of-enmity-against-Satan-and-by-way-of-friendship-with-God-whatever-is-presented-to-it.”
+Thus, if we were to try to grasp at the fruit of the Tree of the Living Ones, the work of this sword, of this grace, wielded by the angels, would turn that, with our assent, into humbly receiving the Fruit of the Tree of the Living Ones, that is, the Eucharist.
+This is also the sword with which the Carmelites depict Elijah.
+See their fiery coat of arms below.
+This is also the sword mentioned by Teresa of Avila.
+This is pre-eminently the sword of Saint Michael…] At the very instant that I saw all this, I saw that person hurl the weapon into my soul with all his might.
+[Seeing that such an angel could crush the entire universe if given permission from the Most High, this is saying really a lot…] I cried out with difficulty and felt I was dying.
 I asked the boys to leave because I felt ill and no longer had the strength to continue.
 [What an understatement of all time.
 They must have been scared for him.]
 This agony lasted uninterruptedly until the morning of the 7th.
 I cannot tell you how much I suffered during this period of anguish.
 Even my entrails were torn and ruptured by the weapon,[“weapon”] and nothing was spared. [“nothing” – and here I try to hang on to this and that.
 And in doing that I am totally lacking in generosity.
 I’ve done nothing in my life.
 I’ve not laid down my life as so many have done.
-Pio is going through his purgatory all at once, 40 some hours for him.
-And what would I do, I who surely have a purgatory lasting until the end of the world?]
+Pio is going through his purgatory all at once, 40 some hours for him, and much more than any purgatory: he is bringing souls to heaven by his life becoming an intercession for all of us.
+What would I do, I who surely have a purgatory lasting until the end of time?]

-“From that day on I have been mortally wounded.
-[And this is no longer his wound, but that of humanity, with Pio now being in solidarity with Jesus on the Cross even as Jesus is in solidarity with us, loving us while we are yet sinners, drawing all to Himself as He is lifted up on the Cross.
+“From that day on I have been mortally wounded. [“mortally wounded…” And this is no longer his wound, but that of humanity, with Pio now being in solidarity with Jesus on the Cross even as Jesus is in solidarity with us, loving us while we are yet sinners, drawing all to Himself as He is lifted up on the Cross.
 And we watch with Him…] I feel in the depths of my soul a wound that is always open and which causes me continual agony.
 What can I tell you in answer to your questions regarding my crucifixion?
 My God!
 What embarrassment and humiliation I suffer by being obliged to explain what you have done to this wretched creature!
 [For we do nothing to save ourselves.
 Jesus is our Savior.
 We come to realize this.
 We are nothing.
 He is all.
 He shows us what He has saved us from, and not just us, me, but we see how He has saved all of us as we gain some heightened perspective on the cross.]

 “On the morning of the 20th of last month [two weeks later], in the choir [making the traditional thanksgiving prayers after Mass], after I had celebrated Mass I yielded to a drowsiness similar to a sweet sleep.
 All the internal and external senses and even the very faculties of my soul were immersed in indescribable stillness.
 Absolute silence surrounded and invaded me.
 I was suddenly filled with great peace and abandonment which effaced everything else and caused a lull in the turmoil.
 All this happened in a flash.
 While this was taking place I saw before me a mysterious person similar to the one I had seen on the evening of August 5th.
 [We entertain angels and even the Son of Man and do not know it.
 How much the angels reflect the Son of Man!
 And the fiery love of God, issuing from the throne of the Most High, from the Heart of Him who loves us so much, is just that fierce on that sword which transforms us utterly in God’s love.]
 The only difference was that his hands and feet and side were dripping blood.
 This sight terrified me and what I felt at that moment is indescribable.
 I thought I should die and really should have died if the Lord had not intervened and strengthened my heart which was about to burst out of my chest.
 [We are utterly weak.
 It is all Jesus.]
 The vision disappeared and I became aware that my hands, feet and side were dripping blood.
 Imagine the agony I experienced and continue to experience almost every day.
 [He speaks also and especially of his embarrassment, for he, as all of us from Adam until the last man is conceived, caused those wounds in our Lord.
 How is it that he, Pio, or any of us could share such wounds of love for all those Jesus has redeemed and wills to save?]
 The heart wound bleeds continually, especially from Thursday evening until Saturday.